flippinroo2/kevin_scan/README.md

-# KEVIN SCAN
+# KEVINS DAPP

-Hello, it looks like you've stumbled upon my blockchain utility application.
+Hello, it looks like you've stumbled upon my decentralized application.
 Let me show you around!

 To run this application you should follow these steps: